bright/new-www/content/projects/revolutionizing-healthcare-with-nhs-certified-bluetooth-devices.md

 title_case_study: more success stories
 title_contact: let's talk about your product
 description_contact: Do you want to discuss your eHealth solution?
-Fill out the form below and we'll get back to you in 48 hours.
+Fill out the form below, and we’ll get back to you within 1 business day!
 order: 4
 slug: remote-patient-monitoring
 show_team: true